Matsuri: Ako Festival - Gishisai

 The Gishisai today

-Fortunately, for any visitors to Ako, the Gishisai enactment procession does not feature quite so much seppuku.
+Fortunately, for any visitors to Ako, the Gishisai enactment procession does not feature seppuku.
 Needless to say, the novelty of taking part in the festival as local foreigner dressed as samurai (as I did) receded slightly as the freezing Japanese December air attacked my kimono clad body, seppuku might have been an option.

 I dispelled such thoughts as I told myself I was taking part in a story at the center of the Japanese concept of bushido and loyalty.
 Heavily made up, capped with katsura (Japanese wig) and brandishing a katana (Japanese sword), I was a samurai and completing my mission to uncover the relevance of this story to Ako and the rest of Japan.